Call the hotline

 Volunteering

 Volunteering can be tremendously rewarding.
-It can allow for insight on how the LGBTQIA+ community ls living, it can be a way to learn about the many different programs and organizations that serve our family and community from big cities to small towns.
+It can allow for insight on how the LGBTQ+ community ls living, it can be a way to learn about the many different programs and organizations that serve our family and community from big cities to small towns.
 It can be a way to give back and help the next person who is coming into their own.

 The LGBT National Help Center has several different types of volunteer positions for different types of volunteering.
+To near more about our other volunteer positions CLICK here.

 Because we are a national organization our volunteer positions are all remote.
 Most are positions that require internet access and some require having a quiet and private space.

-All positions require potential volunteers to be 18 years of age or older.
+All positions require potential volunteers to be 21 years of age or older.

 Volunteering Time Commitment